kapv89/yjs-scalable-ws-backend/readme.md

 This makes the websocket-server provided in this repo persistent and horizontally-scalable on paper.

-The code in this repo hasn't been tested in a production system yet, and from the looks of it, will be a long time before I would be able to run it on a production system, but theoretically, the code in this repo should be sufficient and can be tweaked to suit any project.
+~~The code in this repo hasn't been tested in a production system yet, and from the looks of it, will be a long time before I would be able to run it on a production system, but theoretically, the code in this repo should be sufficient and can be tweaked to suit any project.~~

+**The code from this repo is live on (https://erdtool.com)**

 # Companion testing repo
 [repo](https://github.com/kapv89/yjs-scalable-ws-backend-test)